10-Hole Hero:

 First off, the shrouds of the 10-Hole Hero - while far from perfect "machined" quality themselves - seem to be a lot smoother and less "banged-up" than the shrouds of the other Hero Pulse Rifles appearing on screen.
 It is possible that this is merely due to movie magic and that were the 10-Hole Hero shrouds photographed today, they would look no better than the shrouds of the surviving rifles with all their nicks and dents, but at least in the movie, the shrouds looked rather smooth.

-However, the shrouds of the Delta Pulse Rifle are definitely not the same as the 10-Hole Hero Rifle shrouds (the latter requiring a hole for the ammo counter, whereas the counter of the Delta Pulse Rifle was merely glued on).
+However, the shrouds of the Delta Pulse Rifle are definitely not the same as the 10-Hole Hero Rifle shrouds, since the shrouds of the Delta Pulse Rifle don't have a hole where the ammo counter sits.
+The counter window was therefore most likely glued on.
 It is likely that the rivets are in fact on all shrouds with live-fire Thompson M1A1 rifles but not visible under new paint; the topology of the mag well of certain rifles suggests that there might be rivets present as well.

 This page is still under construction.
 More to come!